Surrogate. Gestational carrier. Gestational surrogate. Surrogate mother.

 With the introduction of new technology and the growing use of IVF, people needed a way to distinguish between women who were acting as traditional surrogates from those who became pregnant for intended parents through IVF and embryo transfer.

 Gestational carrier, or GC for short, more clearly differentiates a woman who lacks a genetic connection to the child she carries for intended parents, as it doesn’t involve the use of the world “surrogate” – a term which, by itself, in the past, connoted a genetic relationship.
+It also doesn’t incorporate the word “mother”, since the gestational carrier is by no means the mother of the baby.

 Despite the growth of surrogacy in recent years and the growing number of celebrities who have opened up about their surrogacy experiences, many people still aren’t aware that, with few exceptions, today’s surrogates aren’t genetically related to the children to whom they give birth.